 >>> splitOn ',' "a,b,c"

--- Remember that CSV cells might be empty and we need it to handle that:
+-- Remember that CSV cells might be empty and we need it to handle that properly:

 >>> splitOn ',' ",,"

-Now we'll write a type to represent our CSV structure, it will have a constructor for a CSV with headers, one for a CSV without headers:
+Now we'll write a type to represent our CSV structure.
+We'll define two constructors: one for a CSV with headers, one for a CSV without headers.

 data CSV =

--- A CSV with headers has named columns
+-- A CSV with headers includes a list of headers

 NamedCsv [String] [[String]]

--- A CSV without headers has numbered columns
+-- A CSV without headers contains only the CSV rows

 | NumberedCsv [[String]]